trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ## Response Time

-During the week, I work to respond to all emails within 24 hours.
+From Monday to Friday, I work to respond to all emails (and Slack messages, GitHub pull requests, etc.) within 24 hours.
 I am slower to respond on weekends and may not get back to you until Monday.
-Please keep this in mind when preparing to turn in assignments!
-I also ask that you check Canvas on a regular basis and that you respond to my messages within 48 hours.
+Most of your assessments are due on Sundays, so please keep this in mind!
+In return, I ask that you check Canvas, Slack, and other class platforms on a regular basis and that you respond to my messages within 48 hours.

-## Meeting Schedule

-This course meets on Mondays, Wednesdays, and Fridays from 3:00pm to 3:50pm in 301 Lucille Little Library Bldg.
-Academic holidays are noted in the course schedule below.

 ## Office Hours